-UPDATE: Click here to see our memorial post for Homer and graphic we made for him.
+UPDATE: Click here to see our memorial post for Homer the blind cat and graphic we made for him.
 Rest in peace dear Homer the Wondercat.

 Odin, pictured above has only one eye but is not impaired in any way.
 Merlin is slowly going blind but navigates just fine.
 But what about a cat who had both eyes removed to save his life as kitten?
 That cat would be Homer, the hero in Gwen Cooper’s bestselling memoir Homer’s Odyssey:A Fearless Feline Tale, or How I Learned About Love and Life With a Blind Wonder Cat.
 I finally got around to reading this joyous ode to life, published in 2009.
 While reading I kept doing kitty math.
 How old would Homer be now and what about the author’s other two cats?
 I deliberately didn’t Google the information until the end.
 I couldn’t bear the thought of them being dead.

 After Cooper moved from Miami to New York in 2000, she lived a few blocks from the World Trade Center.
 Both Gwen and her cats survived 9/11 and it’s the most nail-biting section of the book.
 There is no fiercer love than a devoted cat mom and Gwen Cooper stooped at nothing to rescue her cats.